IT Strategies for 5-10 person Architecture and Design Firms

 Dealing with these issues defensively will cost you, the founder, 12 productive hours per month.
 It will cost your team 20 productive hours per month.

-Let’s safely say your founder’s time is worth $150 per hour and your team’s time is worth $40 per hour.
+Let’s be conservative and estimate that your time is worth $150 per hour and your team’s time is worth $40 per hour.

 So why can’t this be fixed by your average on-call IT guy?